Law93D/WATER-LEVEL-CONTROLLER-SYSTEM/README.md

 ## Example of Usage

 The example at the bottom shows how the system operates by simulating the energizing of sensors and pressing the stop button.

-## Authorization & Authentication with Hashed Passwords

-authMiddleware: Ensures that only authenticated users can access these routes.
-SystemState Model: Represents the current state of the system (stored in MongoDB).
-Real-Time Updates: After each state change, the new state is emitted to connected clients using req.io.emit('update', systemState).
-Routes:
-`GET /api/water/status`: Returns the current system state.
-`POST /api/water/start`: Starts the pumps and updates the system state to "running".
-`POST /api/water/stop`: Stops the pumps and closes the valve.
-`POST /api/water/high_level_sensor`: Simulates the high-level sensor triggering the valve to discharge water.

 Execution: